Feature request #3572

 With this patch the layer loads, but the symbology reverts to a default definition - not what the user would expect, but the best that can be done.

-#2 Updated by Chris Crook almost 6 years ago
+#2 Updated by Chris Crook over 7 years ago

 - Pull Request or Patch supplied set to No